uscensusbureau/recon_replication/README.md

 The instructions assume that the user will store reconstruction results in an AWS S3 bucket `<S3ROOT>`

-1. Log into the AWS EMR cluster
+1. Log into the AWS cluster
     - `ssh -A <aws_user>@<cluster master address>`
 1. Clone reconstruction repository into user home directory
     - `git clone git@github.com:uscensusbureau/recon_replication.git`